Denhonator/KHPCSpeedrunTools/1FMMods/readme.md

 ## Disclaimer:
+If you are setting up for 1FM Rando there is an extra document [here](RANDO.md)!

 Not all of these scripts are allowed in speedruns, the following are allowed:
 - Hook Ship
 - Save Anywhere (for soft resetting only)